 2) Fertile hatching eggs which I incubate all spring/summer long.
 I sell their children.
 I'm evil like that

 3) Bug control.
 Chickens will demolish the grubs in the garden!
 They love cabbage worms, but prefer if I toss them to them.
 I've often found an ant nest while digging in the garden and the chickens have attacked it scarfing down every single egg they can find.
 They're not as fond of the adult ants, but we had a lot of ants and they have made a huge dent in the population.
 Guineas are especially fond of ticks and will wander through the yard and woods searching them out.

 4) Compost.
 Chicken poop is high in nitrogen (green) and the chickens have wood chips in their coops for bedding (brown) which is exactly what you need to make compost!
 Awesome, right?
 Oh sure, I usually add in moisture and more green material but basically poopy chicken litter is the perfect compost starter.
 Compost makes the garden grow beautifully.

 5) Mini garbage disposals which will consume any leftovers we may have.
 Anything that I can't compost, I feed to the chickens.
 They like pasta, rice, oats, bread, meats....pretty much anything from the kitchen.

-> 6) Alarm system.
-The geese were better at this but the Guineas still do a bang up job of hollering their heads off whenever someone pulls into the driveway.
+7) Alarm system.
+The geese are the best at this but the Guineas still do a bang up job of hollering their heads off whenever someone pulls into the driveway.
 They also holler at deer in the woods and the occasional stray dog.
 It can get noisy here but I always know when someone shows up.

-> Although the first year is expensive after that it's all about the balance...what you get from them needs to be worth more then what you spend on them.
+Although the first year is expensive after that it's all about the balance...what you get from them needs to be worth more then what you spend on them.
 If that's the case, then yes chickens do have a place on your homestead.